We did not invent Emergo, we discovered it.

-Its origin is a game called Bashne, invented some two centuries ago in Russia.
-Actually it's fun to play, but that isn't enough to make a good game.
+Its origin is a game called Bashni, invented some two centuries ago in Russia.
+Actually it's fun to play, but that isn't quite enough to make a good game.
 Competing at running a mile with one foot in a bucket is great fun too, and somebody will win for sure, but that doesn't make it a great sport.

-The great Emanuel Lasker hardly improved on it with his game Lasca, that has a better structure but is less fun.
+The great Emanuel Lasker made things worse with his game Lasca, that has a better structure but is far less fun.
 And Lasker made the same classic 'inventor's mistake': he left a great idea where he found it.

 To the lobbyists Lasca was 'obviously superior to Checkers' - they ignored its contamination.
 To the skeptics it was too erratic to be taken seriously - they ignored it altogether.
 As a result the potential of the concept has been grossly neglected.
 Stapeldammen for instance is a fabulous implementation that has existed in total obscurity for more than half a century now.

 Column checkers - for dire want of a better name - suffers from a 'weird checkers' image.
 As it turns out, Emergo is so wide that Chess, Draughts and Go simultaneously drown in it in terms of the number of possible positions.
 Yet it has less material than any of them.
 Its inner logic is as flawless as one would expect.
 Its strategy is basically simple but its tactics are fabulous, both in variety and depth.
 It can end in a draw, but it is very decisive nonetheless.
 Even more so than Dameo.

 The game is a joint effort with Ed van Zon, who got me interested in Lasca's way of capture in the first place.